 From Ohio History Central

-Serpents are a common feature in the art of the Late Prehistoric Period (900 A.D. to 1650 A.D.).
+Serpents are a common feature in the art of the Late Prehistoric Period (900 C.E. to 1650 C.E.).
 Many American Indians of the Eastern Woodlands believed the Great Serpent was a powerful spirit of the Underworld.
 Serpent Mound may be a representation of these beliefs..

 The head of Serpent Mound is aligned to the setting sun on the summer solstice and the coils may be aligned to the summer and winter solstice and equinox sunrises.
 These alignments support the idea that Serpent Mound had a ceremonial purpose.

 Frederic Putnam saved Serpent Mound from destruction.
 On his urging, funds were raised for Harvard University to purchase the site.
 The Peabody Museum converted the property into a public park and operated it as such until 1900, when it was deeded to the Ohio State Archaeological and Historical Society, now the Ohio History Connection.
 In 1908, an observation tower was built and during the 1930s a museum and other visitor facilities were added.